What Is Zomacton?

 Use In Specific Populations

 The ZOMACTON 5mg diluent contains benzyl alcohol.
-If ZOMACTON 5mg is needed during lactation, reconstitute with normal saline, use only one dose per vial, and discard after use or use a ZOMACTON 10 mg benzyl alcohol-free formulation [see WARNINGS AND PRECAUTIONS and Use In Specific Populations].
+Because benzyl alcohol is rapidly metabolized by a lactating woman, benzyl alcohol exposure in the breastfed infant is unlikely.
+However, adverse reactions have occurred in premature neonates and low birth weight infants who received intravenously administered benzyl alcohol-containing drugs [see WARNINGS AND PRECAUTIONS and Pediatric Use].
+If ZOMACTON 5mg is needed during lactation, reconstitute with 0.9% sodium chloride injection, use only one dose per vial, and discard after use or use a ZOMACTON 10 mg benzyl alcohol-free formulation.

 There is no information regarding the presence of somatropin in human milk.
 Limited published data indicate that exogenous somatropin does not increase normal breastmilk concentrations of growth hormone.
 No adverse effects on the breastfed infant have been reported with somatropin.
 The developmental and health benefits of breastfeeding should be considered along with the mother’s clinical need for ZOMACTON and any potential adverse effects on the breastfed child from ZOMACTON or from the underlying maternal condition.